Symbolism as a Figure of Speech: Meaning, Types, and Examples | Belekar Sir’s Academy

 Color Symbolism

 Color is one of the most visually immediate and universally understood symbols in literature.
 Different colors often carry consistent symbolic meanings across cultures and traditions.
-For example:

 Animal Symbolism